 Strong balance sheet

-Look closely at the balance sheet of companies.
+In addition to examining profits and cash flows, I look closely at the balance sheet of companies.
 Are they heavily indebted and have difficulties in continuing to operate profitably with their business?
 Can the companies survive another year or two with a weak economy?
 Companies with a high debt ratio are often not very creditworthy.
 In times of economic downturn, they have difficulty obtaining new loans from banks, or they only get loans with very bad conditions.

 Recession-resistant business model

 It is good to invest in shares of companies that have a recession-proof business model.
 These so-called defensive companies are less dependent on economic developments and therefore less cyclical in their business.
 Look here for companies that produce everyday products or other important (non-cyclical) consumer goods.
 But also tech companies have become so important that they can fall under this category.
 Think, for example, of Microsoft with its many office products or cloud solutions, which are indispensable for the everyday life of many people and many companies.
-Companies with a recession-resistant business are for example:
+Companies with a recession-resilient business are for example:

 Procter & Gamble